7 Bad Product Design Examples That Doom Startups—And How to Avoid Them

 “Building the right thing” is shorthand for saying you’ve achieved product-market fit.
 As a rule, that should happen in weeks, or a few months—not many months or years.
 Early prototypes should be put before users in short cycles to gauge their enthusiasm for the product and uncover behavioral insights about its usability flaws and cognitive ergonomics.
 These insights can be funneled back into the product feedback loop to guide further research and A/B testing.

+Quick cycles of user testing let teams spot confusing interfaces or unmet needs before they snowball into systemic design failures.
 This is the approach I took while leading a comprehensive redesign of the mobile payment system at a large online hospitality company.
 To revamp the customer checkout flow, my team developed early prototypes to test with remote users at UserTesting.
 Watching screen recordings of participants completing test tasks helped us understand how users navigated the checkout flow and, more importantly, where they struggled.

 User testing confirmed many of our assumptions—for instance, that travel planners were content to leave the host site to pay on a separate payment screen.
 But it also led to unexpected findings.
 One of the most surprising and consequential was that when users selected Pay Now, they weren’t yet ready to pay.
 Even if there was an on-page summary of their booking details, they expected an additional step—one last confirmation button to click before initiating payment.

 Navigational friction is generally something to avoid in UX design.
-But for high-cost transactions, such as hotel and airline purchases, the extra step appears to provide users an added layer of assurance.
+But for high-cost transactions, such as hotel and airline purchases, the extra step appears to provide users with an added layer of assurance.
 By confirming this preference early, before developers began coding, the team was able to adapt the design at a relatively low cost, averting an untold number of customer complaints and refund requests.
 For a company with an expansive global footprint and a value proposition rooted in seamless online payment, it was a massive win.

-5. Reinventing the Wheel
+5. Products That Reinvent the Wheel

 There are notable exceptions, of course.
 Uber is widely credited with reinventing the ride-hailing space through its well-designed mapping software and intuitive mobile interface.
 Experts at Boston University’s School of Hospitality Administration make a compelling argument that Airbnb’s user-friendly residential booking service upended the hospitality sector.
 And in developing its Vision Pro, Apple invested mightily in custom-designed spatial computing technology—rolling out its first 3D camera, along with a sophisticated array of cameras and sensors—to create a cinematically rich mixed-reality experience.
 But these products marked wholesale paradigm shifts in user experience; in a sense, design innovation laid bare entirely new markets.